MeXaaR/meteor-interface/README.md

 import { createInterface } from 'meteor/mexar:meteor-interface'

-// widget list: string, html, boolean, list, image const config = {
+// widget list: string, html, boolean, list, image, date const config = {
     title: 'Interface CMS',  // Title on the brower tab
     root: '/admin', // route to Interface, it must be the same as the route in your router